Alan72104/Tweakception/README.md

 <br> </br>
 ## Dev commands
 - dev - **Toggles dev mode**
-  - **Press right ctrl to copy the nbt of current hovered item in a container**
+  - **Press right ctrl to copy the nbt of current hovered item in a container, or double press to save to file**
   - **Enables dev commands' usage**
 - looktrace `[double reach]` `[bool adjacent]` `[bool liquid]`
   - **Does looktrace for block/entity and dumps data to file**